Narsil/rdev/README.md

 ```

 Be careful, Event::name, might be None, but also String::from(""), and might contain
-not displayable unicode characters.
-We send exactly what the OS sends us so do some sanity checking
+not displayable Unicode characters.
+We send exactly what the OS sends us, so do some sanity checking
 before using it.
 Caveat: Dead keys don't function yet on Linux

 ### EventType

-In order to manage different OS, the current EventType choices is a mix&match
-to account for all possible events.
+In order to manage different OS, the current EventType choices is a mix and match to account for all possible events.
 There is a safe mechanism to detect events no matter what, which are the
 Unknown() variant of the enum which will contain some OS specific value.
-Also not that not all keys are mapped to an OS code, so simulate might fail if you
+Also, not that not all keys are mapped to an OS code, so simulate might fail if you
 try to send an unmapped key.
 Sending Unknown() variants will always work (the OS might
 still reject it).